Credibility meets compromise in Europe's bank stress test

 With so much riding on the stress tests, political interest was inevitable.

-Officials were limited in what they could tell politicians about how the test results were shaping up, so briefings focused on the amount of capital banks had already raised, a sum that totaled 100 billion euros between mid 2013 and September 2014 according to the ECB's estimates
+Officials were limited in what they could tell politicians about how the test results were shaping up, so briefings focussed on the amount of capital banks had already raised, a sum that totalled 100 billion euros between mid 2013 and September 2014 according to the ECB's estimates

 The actual scenarios - theoretical economic shocks that banks had to prove they could weather – were not publicly disclosed until April.